dMacGit/landingpage/README.md

 Read me to come!!

-This is a new repo
+This is a new repo and test for local websites etc